 Library ranked 5th in the nation by the HAPLR survey.
 Launched downloadable audiobooks.
 Subscribed to Mango Languages database.
 Holdings: 138,886.
 Circulation: 413,856.

 Library receives “Voice of the People Award for Excellence” as a result of resident satisfaction with library services as determined by a National Citizen Survey (developed in conjunction with the International City/County Management Association) conducted in 2009.
 Library ranked 7th in the nation by the HAPLR survey.
-Launced downloadable electronic books, Universal Class Courses (offering 500 free online classes), and three databases (Global Issues in Context, Global REference on teh Environment, Energy and Natural Resources (GREENR), and Grizmek’s Animal Life).
+Launched downloadable electronic books, Universal Class Courses (offering 500 free online classes), and three databases (Global Issues in Context, Global Reference on the Environment, Energy and Natural Resources (GREENR), and Grizmek’s Animal Life).

 Began circulation of Pandigital eReaders and Kindle eReaders.
 Launched Freegal (downloadable music).

 Peters Township Public Library Cookbook published.
-11th annual Taste of the Township welcomes 450 guests and raises over $40,000 for the library.
+Eleventh annual Taste of the Township welcomes 450 guests and raises over $40,000 for the library.
 Launched new library website.

 June 6, 2013 Establishment of Washington and Greene Greater Information Network (WAGGIN).

 Installed the MakerSpace.
 Featured equipment includes three 3-D printers, a sewing machine, an embroidery machine, a digital cutter, a dremel tool, and 3-D pens.